belindamo/justanexperiment/README.md

 # Just an Experiment

 Welcome!
-Experiments are all written in this monorepo.
+AI experiments are written in this monorepo.

 - Try experiments at https://justanexperiment.com
 - Create an account to customize https://app.justanexperiment.com
 - View experiment write-ups at https://write.justanexperiment.com

+## Run
+(asdfasdf)
+1. Install: `npm install`
+2. Run in development: `npm run dev`

 ## Built on open source